-- 74. Each RCP grant CfP establishes specific eligibility criteria.
-Proposals should meet all eligibility criteria in alignment with the set of principles defined in this section, in the GFM and the specific grant call. - 75.
-A minimum list of required documents: - 1) an application form completed as per Annex A of this Manual with the attached implementation plan, responsibility matrix of all team members, cost estimate, procurement plan and supporting documents for budget justification; - 2) Letter of guarantee from co-financing partner per Annex B; - 3) certificate of registration of co-financing partner; - 4) letter of intent from PRO or HEI on readiness to transfer existing IP to GR (according to Annex C); - 5) supporting documents of qualification and scientific (or academic) degree of all team members, starting with the PI, and assembled into one PDF attachment; - 6) List of publications indexed by Web of Science or Scopus on the sub-project topic (if applicable); - 7) Existing IP rights that are planned to be used during the implementation of the sub-projects (if applicable).

-76. Additional documents:

-- 1) memorandum of cooperation with partners or potential customers assembled in to one PDF file; - 2) letters of interest in a product/service or technology assembled in to one PDF file; - 3) other supporting documents assembled in to one PDF file.
+- 74. Each BIRD matching grant CfP establishes specific eligibility criteria.
+Proposals should meet all eligibility criteria in alignment with the set of principles defined in this section, in the GFM and the specific matching grant CfP. - 75.
+A minimum list of required documents: - 1) An application form completed as per Annex A of this Manual with the attached implementation plan, responsibility matrix of all team members, cost estimate, procurement plan, and supporting documents for budget justification; - 2) Letter of guarantee from co-financing partner per Annex B; - 3) Certificate of registration of co-financing partner; - 4) Certificate of registration of potential GR (for existing company); - 5) Letter of intent from PRO or HEI on readiness to transfer existing IP to GR (per Annex C); - 6) Technology/product/service commercialization concept presentation; - 7) Supporting documents of qualification and scientific (or academic) degree of all team members, starting with the CTO, and assembled into one PDF attachment; - 8) List of publications indexed by Web of Science or Scopus on the sub-project topic (if applicable); - 9) Existing IP rights that are planned to be used during the implementation of the sub-projects (if applicable). - 76.
+Additional documents: - 1) memorandum of cooperation with partners or potential customers assembled into one PDF file; - 2) letters of interest in a product/service or technology assembled into one PDF file; - 3) other supporting documents assembled into one PDF file.

 3.1.
-Eligible Principal Investigator (PI)
+Eligible Chief Technology Officer (CTO)

-- 77. Proposals must be submitted by eligible PIs.
-A PI should name a Co-Principal Investigator (Co-PI) who can replace him/her in leading the sub-project in case of unforeseen circumstances. - 78.
-Eligibility of the PI is determined by scientific achievements and will be evaluated based on the publications, participation in the implementation of international grants, recommendations from international colleagues and experience of scientific cooperation with research teams with an international reputation.
-The PI needs to have the skills of management and implementation of projects. - 79.
-MUNIS RCP matching grants are open to PIs from local PROs or HEIs, who intend to conduct their activity.
-The team can be of national or trans-national character.
-Grant proposals are submitted by the PI taking responsibility for the sub-project.
-Participation of female researchers and female-led subprojects will be encouraged.
+77. Proposals must be submitted by eligible CTOs.
+A CTO should name a Deputy CTO (DCTO) who can replace him/her in leading the sub-project in case of unforeseen circumstances.

+- 78. The scientific achievements of the CTO will be evaluated based on the publications, participation in the implementation of international grants, recommendations from international colleagues, and experience of scientific cooperation with research teams with an international reputation.
+The CTO needs to have the skills of management and implementation of projects. - 79.
+MUNIS BIRD matching grants are open to CTOs from local PROs or HEIs, who intend to conduct their activity.
+The team can be of national or transnational character.
+Matching Grant proposals are submitted by the CTO taking responsibility for the sub-project.
+Participation of female researchers and female-led sub-projects will be encouraged.